 On September 22, 2020, the Company closed its IPO of ADSs representing its ordinary shares and issued and sold 8,625,000 ADSs at a public offering price of \$17.00 per ADS, resulting in net proceeds of approximately \$132.8 million after deducting underwriting fees and offering costs.
-Upon the closing of the IPO, the convertible preferred shares and Series A convertible preferred shares are converted to 16,419,172 ordinary shares.
+Upon the closing of the IPO, the convertible preferred shares and Series A convertible preferred shares and Series B convertible preferred shares were converted to 16,419,172 ordinary shares.